aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 You may decide to find out the all animation effects applied to a single shape.

-This Java code shows you how to get the all effects applied to a specific shape:
+This Javascript code shows you how to get the all effects applied to a specific shape:

 ```javascript
     // Instantiates a presentation class that represents a presentation file.